Ingrid Lindblad: Amateur career

-In the summer of 2021 she won the European Ladies Amateur Championship in Italy, 3 strokeas ahead of Alexandra Försterling.
+In the summer of 2021 she won the European Ladies Amateur Championship in Italy, 3 strokes ahead of Alexandra Försterling.
 In 2022, Lindblad had a spectacular spring as a junior at LSU, winning four out of the first five tournaments of the year.
 She won the SEC Women's Individual Championship by sinking a 38-foot putt for eagle on the final hole.
 Lindblad posted a 2-0-1 record in team match play to help LSU win its first team league title in 30 years.
 Reaching nine career LSU wins, she topped Jenny Lidback's previous record of seven set in the 1985–86 season.

-Lindblad was runner-up at the 2022 Augusta National Women's Amateur, one stroke behind winner Anna Davis.
+Lindblad appeared in four installments of the Augusta National Women's Amateur, finishing third in 2021 and 2024 and as runner-up in 2022, one stroke behind winner Anna Davis.

-At the 2022 U.S. Women's Open at the Pine Needles Lodge and Golf Club in Southern Pines, North Carolina, Lindblad finished leading amateur at tied 11th.
+In the 2022 U.S. Women's Open at the Pine Needles Lodge and Golf Club, Lindblad finished leading amateur at tied 11th.
 Her first round of 6 under par 65, playing together with Annika Sörenstam and with Sophie Gustafson on the bag, was the lowest round ever by an amateur in the U.S. Women's Open and the second lowest round by a European player in the history of the championship.
 She also beat the amateur scoring records over 36 and 54 holes and tied the 72-hole amateur record in the tournament.
 Her putting performance was especially noticed, as she holed 66 of 69 putts inside 10 feet and every one of 50 putts from 5 feet or less during the tournament.

 She accepted an invitation to the 2022 Volvo Car Scandinavian Mixed, hosted jointly by the European Tour and Ladies European Tour and held at Halmstad Golf Club, a former Solheim Cup venue in her home town.
-Men and women played from different tees and Lindblad finished tied 7th among the women and tied 33rd overall.
+Men and women played from different tees and Lindblad finished tied 7th among the women and tied 33rd overall, propelling her into the top 250 in the Women's World Golf Rankings.

-In August 2022, Lindblad was part of the Swedish team winning the World Amateur Team Championship for the Espirito Santo Trophy, beating team United States, with the better tie-breaking non-counting score.
+In August 2022, Lindblad teamed up with Meja Örtengren and Louise Rydqvist to win the World Amateur Team Championship for the Espirito Santo Trophy, beating the U.S. team with Rachel Heck, Rachel Kuehn and Rose Zhang through better tie-breaking non-counting score.